Not-Yug-Sharma/Notes-Obsidian/SEM I/Programming in C - 115/Chapterwise Notes/Introduction to Algorithms and C.md

 	2. Keywords:
 		- Reserved words that have predefined meaning and function that cannot be changed.
 		- Keywords must always be written in lower-case.
-		- Example: int, char, stri
+		- Example: int, char, string, float etc.
+	3. Constants:
+		- User-defined values that do not change througho